StevensMark/Coding-Helper/index.md

 ```

-# Steps for using Git in a sotware dev group project
+# Steps for using Git in a software dev group project

 ### Clone repository to local machine